ashish-reddy-20-08/Test/Thresholding with open CV.md

 - Video surveillance.

 ## Conclusion
-Therefore, in this tutorial we used three thresholding techniques i.e a) Simple thresholding, b) Otsu's thresholding, c) Adaptive thresholding.
+Therefore we got clear idea on the thresholding topic.
 Thresholding, as shown above, allows you to isolate specific objects in an image, which can be useful in a variety of situations.
 Thresholding is just one of many traditional image processing techniques; others include clustering, edge detection, and region expanding, to mention a few.